The-Balance-FFXIV/balance-static/content/encounters/p4s-p2.md

 **Hemitheos's Water IV***

-This thorn will knockback from the centre of the arena.
+This thorn will knockback from the center of the arena.

 ### Akanthai Acts